steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 # expect success and a timestamp to be printed
 bin/hadoop fs -stat $BUCKET/file2

-# not an error to repeate this.
+# not an error to repeat this.
 bin/hadoop fs -touchz $BUCKET/file2

 # expect No such file or directory